 First, reconstitute the soy curls by placing them in a medium-sized saucepan.
 Add enough water just to cover them.
 Cover and bring to a small boil, then turn off he heat, allowing them to sit for about 10 minutes.

 Drain the soy curls well, then press out as much water as possible.
 We did this by laying them on a bunch of paper towels and pressing on them firmly with other paper towels.
 It’s important to get out as much moisture as possible.

-Mix the marmalade, BBQ sauce, garlic, soy sauce, orange juice, and sesame oil, and bring to a simmer.
+Mix the marmalade, BBQ sauce, garlic (powder and minced), soy sauce, onion salt, orange juice, and sesame oil, and bring to a simmer.

 Soy Curl Frying: